-He's nurturing his independence in many other ways, but walking to school solo is not an adventure I want to white-knuckle every morning.
+He’s nurturing his independence in many other ways, but walking to school solo is not an adventure I want to white-knuckle every morning.
 I am not always so protective, but I am no free-range parent either.
 I grew up in a different era.
-I took public transportation downtown with my friends, stayed out playing with kids in my neighborhood until I heard my mother yelling my name blocks away, and babysat all when I was my son's age.
-I don't know any parents who release the reins that much anymore.
+I took public transportation downtown with my friends, stayed out playing with kids in my neighborhood until I heard my mother yelling my name blocks away and babysat at age 11, my son’s age.
+I don’t know any parents who release the reins that much anymore.

-I've promised him I will consider it for next school year.
-But the question tugs at all families, especially those with numerous children with various places to be: Can one child walk to her friend's house by herself?
-Can another go to the local park and watch a ballgame by himself?
+I’ve promised him I will consider it for next school year.
+But the question tugs at all families, especially those with numerous children with various places to be: Can one child walk to her friend’s house by themselves?
+Can another go to the local park and watch a ballgame by themselves?
 And when can they walk the dog without you in tow?

 I’ve consulted experts on determining when a child is ready to go out alone.
 Here’s the simple three-step process I found.

 The newly passed Every Student Succeeds law affirms that children can travel “to and from school on foot or by car, bus or bike when the parents of the child have given permission.”
 But what happens outside of school hours?
 If you equate unsupervised play with staying home alone, then consult the laws in your state.
 In Illinois, for example, it’s not legal for a child to stay home alone until they are 14, but in Kansas, it’s 6.

 Free-range parenting advocates (like the Maryland family who were arrested for allowing their 6-year old and 10-year old children to walk about a mile home from school ) say these are personal parenting choices and add that crime stats are down from our childhood and that exercises like these build confidence in kids.
 But lawmakers, law enforcement and your neighbors might not agree.